-To further create campus wide involvement, we have three events during the fall semester: 2K13K Kickball Tournament, Constitution Day, and Battle of the Talents.
+To further create campus wide involvement, we have three events during the fall semester: Reach 13,000 Kickball Tournament, Constitution Day, and Battle of the Talents.

 Boo at the Zoo